threeandthreee/Archipelago/worlds/wargroove2/docs/en_Wargroove 2.md

 ## How does Death Link work in Wargroove 2?

-The player won't send a death link when resigning, losing on turn 1 or losing on their turn.
+A player will send a death link if they are defeated after turn 1 and on an AI's turn.
 Certain side goals can be reached without the ability to complete the level.
 Resigning to exit after completing a side goal is standard practice.
 When the player receives a death link from another player, they will be eliminated when the next move is made.